 - Teachers regularly track and assess the children.
 This gives class teachers and members of the leadership team the opportunity to analyse the progress of each child.

 - Lessons are planned to take account of different learning styles.

 - Learning takes place in a variety of settings, in the classroom, in the outside areas, and on school trips

 - If your child is not making the expected progress and has specific gaps in their understanding they may work within a smaller group of children.
 These will be run by a teacher or trained teaching assistant.
 Where applicable the school may seek specialist advice.

-- Further specific support may also be provided through a Statement of Special Educational Needs, School Support Plan or an Education, Health and Care Plan (EHC Plan).This means your child will have been identified by the class teacher and Inclusion Manager as needing a particularly high level of individual or small group teaching, which cannot be provided from the budget available to the school.
+- Further specific support may also be provided through an Additional Needs Plan or an Education, Health and Care Plan (EHC Plan).This means your child will have been identified by the class teacher and Inclusion Manager as needing a particularly high level of individual or small group teaching, which cannot be provided from the budget available to the school.

 4. How will both you and I know how my child is doing and how will you help me to support my child’s learning?